This tutorial describes how to build and test fine-grained access control (FGAC)

 Obviously, not all Youngstown residents are young.
 In a more realistic scenario, we might compare the age of the requesting user to the age rating of the meme.
 However, computing the user's age from their date of birth adds unnecessary complexity.

-This tutorial teaches you how to configure attribute-based API access control rules by walking you through the following tasks.
+This tutorial teaches you how to configure attribute-based

 - Configure a proxy for the Meme Game API.

 - Create a policy blocking all users from viewing shared memes.

 - Add policy condition logic to allow users not from Youngstown to view shared memes.